 Back over the lower boring part of the Summerland way I reflect on all the roads I have enjoyed and consider I am starting to change what I think makes a good motorcycle road.
 Lots of tight corner roads are not uncommon.
 Even elsewhere a series of tight corners is easier to find than a series of sweepers.
 A road with good surveying offering nice sweeping corners, and a good surface is something I am starting to enjoy more than all the tight switchbacks around where I live.

 I sure learnt a lot on this ride.
-6300km is a not an insignificant figure and too much for two weeks even if not taking days off like I did.
-About 400km per day would be better if wanting to have time to see things.
-Well hope you enjoyed this ride report.
+6300km is a not an insignificant figure and too much for two weeks.
+About 400km per day would be better or even little less if wanting to have time to see things.